Pandas Drop First Column From DataFrame

 # Example 4: Using drop() function

-# to delete first column
+# To delete first column

 df2 = df.drop(df.columns[0],axis=1)